oakintel/ICAO_AAM_FlyingCarResearch/README.md

 Stores the data used in the analysis (e.g., raw_data/UpdatedSurveyApr29.csv, modified_data_encoded.csv).
 This folder holds the raw survey data and any processed versions used in the analysis.

 **documentation**
-documentation - Holds additional documentation related to the project (e.g., LICENSE).
+Holds additional documentation related to the project (e.g., LICENSE).

-**plots**
-plots (if applicable) - Contains any visualizations generated from the data analysis (e.g., ggplot2 plots).
-This folder stores the visual representations of the data and analysis results.

 **packages**
-Packages used in the project (e.g., dplyr, tidyr, lavaan, ggplot2).
+used in the project include: dplyr, tidyr, lavaan, ggplot2; make sure to install packages and call library before running.

 ### Conclusion